Advances in Clinical and Experimental Medicine

 Manuscripts should be submitted in the following formats: DOCX, DOC or RTF.

-The manuscripts – main text and reference list – should be formatted as follows: Times New Roman 12, spacing 1.5.
+The manuscripts – the main text and reference list – should be formatted as follows: Times New Roman 12, spacing 1.5.
 Do not format text in multiple columns.

-The main body of the text should not contain names and affiliations of the authors or the abstract.
-Tables, figures and reference list should be submitted only as separate files and should not be pasted into the main text.
+The main body of the text should not contain the names and affiliations of the authors or the abstract.
+Tables, figures and reference list should be submitted as separate files and not be pasted into the main text.
 All numbers of the references in the text should be in superscript and without parentheses.

 To add symbols to the manuscript, use the Insert → Symbol function in your word processor or paste in the appropriate Unicode character.
 Do not paste graphical files (e.g., JPG, PNG, TIFF, BMP) with symbols in the text.
 Equations should be generated using the appropriate functions in your word processor, not pasted as uneditable graphic files.